(Or: how not to name your business)

 That’s not the point, though.
 The point is, I was in love with it.
 And I was about to have business card and flyers and a website launch, all with this perfect, perfect name, all on the same day.

 It was a big deal, too, because I was poor.
 Like, “these are my last twenty euros” poor.

 One, I knew that I couldn’t take another winter in Berlin.
 Especially not in a semi-abandoned building where the only heat in the cavernous, high-ceilinged rooms came from persnickety, attention-sucking coal-fired furnaces.

 Two, I’d had a dream.
 A series of dreams.
 And they’d said, very specifically, that I needed to go to San Francisco because that’s where the next step was.

 (Which, in case you’re wondering, turned out to be a very good bit of advice, seeing as I fell in love a couple of days after I landed.
 Thanks, weird dream people.)

 Anyway, I needed money if I was going to be able to buy a plane ticket to San Francisco and start living my mission and all that.
 And I had a plan.
 One plan.
 All my sad, scared eggs in a tiny little basket.

 This was my (incredibly naive and stupid) plan:

-The website would feature my workshops and the flyers would feature the website, and this weekend yoga festival was going to fund my next adventure.
+The website would feature my workshops and the flyers would feature the website, and this weekend festival was going to fund my next adventure.
 Or else!

 I’d checked out the domain name I wanted and yep, it was available.
 But then …. thanks to a combination of not-very-good advice and my lack of what I would now call “cashflow”, we waited until the very last minute to grab it.